 How Much Do Engagement Photos Cost?

-Typically, engagement photos are built into a wedding photographer’s package.
+King estimates it would cost between $300 to $600 for a 90-minute session if you hire a photographer solely for engagement photos.
+However, engagement photos are typically built into a wedding photographer’s package.
 The photographers want that time to get to know you and your significant other; it helps them create more meaningful and personal images.
-But, if you were to hire a photographer solely for engagement photos—or really any similar type of couple shoot—King estimates it would cost between $300 to $600 for a 90-minute session.

 How to Choose a Photographer